atifih/Note-Taker/README.md

 ## Usage

 ![](images/image1.png)
 Here, the application is started from te CLI as depicted  here.
-The applicattion will advise the user that the server has started and is listening at a specific port for requests.
+The application will advise the user that the server has started and is listening at a specific port for client requests.

 ![](images/image2.png), save
 The end-user will then be greeting to a 'Get Started' page.